 Getting Addiction Treatment

 As mentioned above, both benzos and alcohol are addictive substances.
-Although there are non-addictive alternatives to benzodiazepines for treating anxiety and depression, for some it is too late for that.
-Once someone is addicted to these substances and actively mixing benzos and alcohol, the best thing to do is to get help from a licensed dual diagnosis treatment program.
+Although there are non-addictive alternatives to benzodiazepines for treating anxiety and depression, for some, it is too late for that.
+Once someone becomes addicted to these substances and actively mixes benzos and alcohol, the best thing to do is get help from a licensed dual diagnosis treatment program.